2017nisekoclassic 93

 The organizer shall set checkpoints.
 With setting checkpoints along the course for every race, the organizer will have the discretion to disqualify riders who have not reached the checkpoints within the pre-designated time and eliminate them from the race.

-All vehicles of the caravan except for COM1, COM2, Sag wagon and doctor car should turn left at Hirafu Intersection (900m before the finish line) driving into the detour route.
+All vehicles of the caravan except for COM1, COM2, Sag wagon and doctor car should go straight at Gondora-zaka Intersection (300m before the finish line) driving into the detour route.
+Riders will turn right at this point to the finish.

 Body numbers and frame plates are to be affixed as required.
 The identification numbers provided by the organizer shall be used by riders without any kind of alteration.
 A transponder will be used to time the race.
 Therefore, make sure that the transponder is attached to your bike correctly.